 There are no satellites with the Sennheiser AMBEO Soundbar.

 The back of the Sennheiser AMBEO Soundbar has a small opening for the inputs where there's also a small strap that serves as cable management, that you can also see here.
 If you want to wall-mount the bar, you have to purchase the proprietary SB01-WM wall-mount; be aware that this is a rather heavy bar.

 This soundbar's build quality is good.
 The fabric that covers the front and sides is removable, so you can clean it when it gets dirty or keep it off if you prefer showing off the numerous speakers.
-It's very heavy, around 50lbs, and feels very robust.
+It feels quite sturdy and robust, but it's also very heavy - around 50lbs.

 Note: During our testing the bar got hot and started to smell bad after about only 10 minutes of operation.
 The smell resembled that of a burning plastic/wire and was rather distracting and alarming.
 Although we completed the tests without any more serious issues, the smell was still apparent at the end.
 We aren't sure if this was just on our bar or if this is normal and whether it'll create a problem in the future.

 The Sennheiser AMBEO soundbar has a sub-par frequency response with stereo content and with the AMBEO mode disabled.
 The Low-Frequency Extension does not extend as low as some soundbars with dedicated subs, like the Sony HT-ST5000, which indicates that it has trouble accurately reproducing deep thump and rumble.
 However, this soundbar still has a good bass performance, but it's audibly lower than the other frequencies at the same volume.
 The overall sound profile is still fairly neutral but is on the brighter side due to the slightly disappointing bass performance.